Reconstruction of the initial data from the trace of the solutions on an infinite time cylinder of damped wave equations: Reconstruction of the initial data

 \section{Reconstruction of the initial data}

-Now we prove Theorem \ref{thm2}, which shows the process of reconstructing the unknown initial function $f(x)$ from the solution $u(x,t)$ of the strongly damped equation \eqref{SW}.
+Now we prove Theorem \ref{thm2}, which shows the process of reconstructing the unknown initial function $f$ from the trace of the solution $u$ on the infinite time cylinder $\mathbb{S}^{n-1} \times [0, \infty)$ of the strongly damped equation \eqref{SW}, \eqref{SW1}.
 Since the multiplier $m(t,|\xi|)$ for the strongly damped case is more complex, we only provide the proof for this case.
 (The other case is proved in the same way.)